What is Lipid Profile?

 People having overweight, diabetes, sedentary lifestyle and a family history of high cholesterol or heart attacks should get their lipid profile testing done on a regular basis.
 People undergoing treatment for high cholesterol and a heart disease should also require a regular cholesterol testing to monitor the effectiveness of treatment.

-It is crucial to establish an accurate diagnosis lipid profile to proactively to eliminate the risks of stroke or major cardiovascular diseases.
+It is crucial to establish an accurate diagnosis proactively to eliminate the risks of stroke or major cardiovascular diseases.

 Why is Lipid Profile done?